PRO-2684/jiu/README.md

 # - Default recipe must be able to accept no arguments

 [[recipes]]
+names = ["run", "r"] # Names of the recipe (Required)
+# - Should contain at least one name, otherwise the recipe will never be matched
+# - Each name should be unique across all recipes, otherwise the first one will be matched
+# - Names are case-sensitive and should NOT:
+#   - Contain spaces
+#   - Start with special characters, especially `-` (which would be interpreted as an option)
-names = ["run", "r"] # Names of the recipe (Required, must contain at least one name and each name should be unique across all recipes) description = "Compile and run" # Description of the recipe (Optional) arguments = ["*rest"] # Arguments to the recipe (Optional) command = ["cargo", "run", "--", ["*rest"]] # Command to run (Required)
+description = "Compile and run" # Description of the recipe (Optional) arguments = ["*rest"] # Arguments to the recipe (Optional) command = ["cargo", "run", "--", ["*rest"]] # Command to run (Required)
+# - Use `["$VAR"]` to interpolate environment variables (will error if not set, and will pass empty argument if set to empty)

 # ...More recipes
 ```

+Where "should" means that it is a good practice to follow, but not explicitly enforced.
+For example, you can have a recipe with the name `my recipe`, but to call it you would have to escape the space or use quotes, which would be inconvenient.

 #### Arguments